Skip to Main Content

 What are the benefits of a PTO policy?

-Giving employees PTO allows them to rest, recharge and be more productive during their working hours.
+Giving employees PTO is part of an organizations overall total compensation strategy.
+PTO allows employees to rest, recharge and be more productive during their working hours.
 PTO reduces burnout and improves morale.

 DISCLAIMER: The information provided herein does not constitute the provision of legal advice, tax advice, accounting services or professional consulting of any kind.
 The information provided herein should not be used as a substitute for consultation with professional legal, tax, accounting or other professional advisers.
 Before making any decision or taking any action, you should consult a professional adviser who has been provided with all pertinent facts relevant to your particular situation and for your particular state(s) of operation.